From newbie to advanced: 6 ways to up your mileage redemption game

 I’m young and there are still many more places in the world I haven’t seen than those that I have.
 That’s why, to some extent, I’m ok letting deals and sweet spots guide my holiday plans

 Some frequent flyer programmes offer award rates that are simply too good to be true.
-In some cases, you can book $20,000 first class tickets for the same number of miles that other people are using to fly round-trip economy to Europe.
+In some cases, you can book £10,000 first class tickets for the same number of miles that other people are using to fly round-trip economy to the United States.
 If you take advantage of these sweet spots, you’re sure to get an expert-level redemption.
 Even if this is your first time redeeming points and miles.

 If you’re not sure where to start, check out our sweet spots guide.
 Pick one that matches your travel plans and make it happen!
 One of my favourite recommendations for newbies is to explore ANA’s incredible award chart for Virgin Atlantic.
-For fewer miles than most airlines charge for one-way awards, you can fly round-trip business class from the U.S. to Tokyo.
-In fact, a round-trip first-class award on ANA’s new “The Suite” cabin out of New York is just 120,000 Virgin Atlantic miles.
+For fewer miles than most airlines charge for one-way awards, you can fly round-trip business class from Europe to Japan.
+In fact, a round-trip first-class award on ANA’s new “The Suite” cabin out of London (LHR) is just 120,000 Virgin Atlantic miles.
+This is probably the single best value use of Virgin Points.

 Welcome to The Points Guy!